In partnership with OnGuard

 Tips for locking your bike

-We have a dedicated guide on how to lock a bike but will cover the essential information here.
+We have a dedicated guide on how to lock a bike, but will cover the essential information here.

-In summary, though, lock your bike through its frame to something immovable and make sure it can’t be lifted off the object you’ve chosen.
+In summary, lock your bike through its frame to something immovable and make sure it can’t be lifted off the object you’ve chosen.

 Fit the lock off the ground so it’s harder to apply leverage to it and try to fit it tightly around the bike with the lock barrel positioned so that it’s hard to access.

-Make sure that you’ve locked both wheels to the frame too – it’s easy for a thief to remove your wheels from your locked frame and walk off with them.
+Make sure you’ve locked both wheels to the frame too – it’s easy for a thief to remove your wheels from your locked frame and walk off with them.

-For extra protection, use one lock on the frame and rear wheel and secure to an anchor, and a second lock to secure the front wheel and the frame.
+For extra protection, use one lock on the frame and rear wheel and secure it to an anchor, and a second lock to secure the front wheel and the frame.